Skip to main content

 Why are my ears congested?

-When deciding which decongestant is best for your symptoms, it’s important to know what could be causing the congestion in the first place.
+When deciding on the best decongestant for sinuses and ears, it’s important to know what could be causing the congestion in the first place.
 Ear congestion is typically a sign of eustachian tube dysfunction (ETD).
 It is caused by various problems with the tube that connects the middle ear to the back of the upper throat.

 Common decongestants